 The possibilities are endless.
 Unlike the Dumbledore/Beedle theory, Flamel wouldn’t have needed to go back in time, five hundred years into the past – (that’s a lot of turns of the time-turner).

 So in conclusion, the evidence I have collected suggests that Flamel could have been Beedle.
 Firstly, they lived around the same time, secondly, Beedle and Flamel most likely share views with Dumbledore and thirdly, there are many possibilities and theories that arise concerning the hallows and the Philosopher’s Stone.

-If you have a sub-theory, objection or want to point out something I have missed or misinterpreted.
-Please leave a comment.
+If you have a sub-theory or objection or want to point out something I have missed or misinterpreted, please leave a comment.